 March 26; Yesterday my social distance ride was amazing!
 It was so great to talk in person with my friends and everyone was genuinely happy to see me!
 I have to say that I was really craving some good cardio and muscle fatigue.
 I got home and Jay had a firepit going and we all sat around and grilled hamburgers and for a few hours, things seemed normal.

 Today I went on another bike ride.
 After I got home and showered, my friend Chris came over to take a family photo of us on our front porch.
 She is wanting to use her photography skills to take front porch photos and give them to people for free if they would donate to a local small business.
 This is such a great idea because many families are all home right now.
 We didn’t get dressed up or anything.
 We want this to remind us of this time.

 March 27: 100k cases and 1500 deaths

 GM is now being ordered to make ventilators.
 The car company!

-Last night I woke up with indigestion.
+Last night I woke up with an upset stomach.
 For whatever reason, I am sure related to all that is in the news about Covid, I got a little panicky about the idea that I might get sick.
 What would the rest of the family do?
-Could I handle being alone for so long.
+Could I handle being alone for so long?
 People getting sick are sick for at least 2 weeks.
 And who might I have infected?
 I feel like we are getting close to more people around here getting sick.
 It is a strange feeling.
 And I cannot believe how deep I feel like I am sleeping.
 Jay noticed the same thing.
 We have this general tired feeling.
 We both slept for 11 hours, two days in a row!!